Are rainbows the only multi-coloured phenomena in the sky above Albuquerque? No, they’re definitely not.

 What else happens at the Albuquerque Balloon Fiesta?
 Lots!

 Don’t be mislead into thinking the Special Shape Rodeo at the Albuquerque Balloon Fiesta has anything to do with riding bucking broncos, it doesn’t.

 What it is to do with is any balloon which isn’t exactly balloon shaped.
 You’ll be completely awe-struck by gigantic bumble bees, seahorses, Cinderella carriages and even Darth Vader-shaped balloons as they float up into the big blue.

 You’ll have great fun trying to spot the strangest shape and the most imaginative design.
 And no, you won’t be hallucinating when you see a balloon that looks like a pair of men’s underwear flying overhead.

 Laser Light Show

 Albuquerque doesn’t believe in waiting for dawn to dispel the dark from the night skies.
 They just get up and do it themselves.
-Every morning of the Albuquerque Balloon Festival, at precisely 05:45 am, you’ll be able to watch a fantastic Laser Light Show.
+Every morning of the Balloon Fiesta, at precisely 05.45am, you’ll be able to watch a fantastic Laser Light Show.